SlimeKnights/slimeknights.github.io/docs/json/fluid-tooltips.md

 ---
 layout: page
 title: Fluid Tooltips
+description: By default, Forge has no concept of fluid tooltips in UIs, leaving the implementation up to mods.
+Since 1.18.2, Mantle provides an implementation of fluid tooltips, which notably includes displaying fluid in custom units instead of in direct millibucket values.
 ---
-By default, Forge has no concept of fluid tooltips in UIs, leaving the implementation up to mods.
-Since 1.18.2, Mantle provides an implementation of fluid tooltips, which notably includes displaying fluid in custom units instead of in direct millibucket values.
+{{page.description}}

 {% include toc.html %}